-I prefer to meet people face to face.
-For me, nothing can quite match meeting and talking in the same room.
-I understand however that sometimes this is not possible, and in these situations, I am open to the possibility of Webcam Counselling, Supervision, or Accompaniment.
+Whilst I prefer to meet people face to face, I understand however that sometimes and for some people this is not possible.
+In these situations, I can offer Webcam Counselling, Supervision, or Accompaniment.
 Please ask if this is something you may be interested in.

-All you need for webcam supervision with me is an internet connection and a computer, laptop or other device with a webcam.
+For many people, technology is something to be feared and avoided if at all possible.
+All you need for webcam contact with me is an internet connection and a computer, laptop or other device with a camera and microphone.

-I will email you before our arranged time with a link to access your session.
-At the time of the meeting, instead of physically knocking on my door, you just click the link and (all being well) we’ll be connected.
+I will email you in advance of our arranged time with a link to access your session.
+At the time of our meeting, instead of physically knocking on my door, just click the link and we’ll be connected.

-I use ‘Zoom’ for webcam supervision.
-If you've not used Zoom before, when you click the link you may be asked to install a plugin to connect your camera with your web browser, if it isn’t already connected.
-Follow the on-screen instructions and select 'Run' to install.
+I use Zoom for webcam contact.
+In early 2020 a number of concerns were raised about Zoom's security, but safeguards are now in place to meet these concerns.
+If you've not used Zoom before, when you click the link you may be asked to allow Zoom access to your camera and microphone.
 No other software is installed to your device.

 Please note that you do not need to download Zoom on your computer.